cw118/git-practice/README.md

 Each branch only keeps track of the changes are made on its own copy of files, and has no way of "knowing" what changes were made to other branches — to continue with the `feature` and `main` example, if you pushed changes to the `feature` branch, then switched back to the `main` branch, you wouldn't see any of those modifications reflected in `main`.

 This is extremely useful whether you're working independently or collaborating with a group of people, because Git branches allow you to create and test new features for your project that may break your code *(you wouldn't want to save them to the production branch before fixing all bugs and issues)*.
 In addition, branches also allow you to work on code in a sort of "sandbox area", without having to push anything to production until you've finished developing code that functions properly (and that you're satisfied with).

+### Pull requests and forking

 Branches can then be **merged**: if a feature has been successfully developed on the `feature` branch, merging it into `main` will then modify the files in main to reflect changes made in `feature`.
 Branch merging is often done through a **pull request**, often abbreviated as "PR" — it gets its name from the fact that you're making a request to have your code pulled into the main/master branch.

 Pull requests allow collaborators and/or contributors to see and comment on your code, as well as review it and possibly request changes.
 Generally, after a PR has been approved and merged, you'll delete the source/feature branch and switch back to the main branch.
 When you want to make additional changes to the repository, you'll create a new branch and once again begin the process of modifying the files locally, then making a pull request when you're ready.
 The GitHub user interface (UI) is extremely helpful when it comes to making pull requests and will guide you through the process.

+Now, what happens when you want to make or propose edits to a repository that you don't own, and that you don't have write access to *(you don't have the permissions to modify its files directly)*?
+You should notice a button labeled **"Fork"** for repositories on GitHub. **Forking a repository** will create a copy of it in your own GitHub user account, giving you full permissions (complete control) to edit it as you'd like without directly impacting the parent repository *(the original repo that you forked)*.

+With a forked repo, you can also create branches, edit files, and pretty much use any of the commands and functionality documented here **(once again, this won't impact the parent repository in any way until you make a PR)**.
+However, if you're satisfied with some changes that you've made to your forked version of a repository and would like to propose that they be made to the parent repo as well, you'll need to make a pull request at the parent repository.
+Such a pull request tends to consist of a request to merge your own branch (on your forked version) into the parent repo's `main`/`master` branch.
+To work on the forked repository on your local computer, you can use `git clone` (see [Git commands](#git)). ***Knowing this is very important if you're interested in open source!***

 ### Branching commands